Frequently Asked Questions

 What instructional methods does your Program use?

-We regard our students as adult learners—they are guided in their education but we hold them responsible for their learning.
+We regard our students as adult learners who are guided in their education and are held responsible for their learning.
 Our instructional methods include:

 • lectures by PA faculty and guest lecturers who are specialists in their fields